 Now you may be asking yourself, what is this farmhouse brewery thing all about?
-The style is very broad, but we brew on a farm, which certainly qualifies our beers as farmhouse.
-Compared to most larger breweries, our batches are quite small in size.
-We usually brew 10 barrels of beer at a time (1 barrel of beer = 31 gallons).
+Not so much a style, as an origin: we brew on a farm and use ingredients grown on our farm.
 We open ferment (the fermenters can breath, as it is not a fully sealed fermentation).
-So what does this mean?
+So what does that mean?
 Sometimes nothing, sometimes everything.
 Wild yeast off the farm can influence beers and give them characteristics that aren’t often found in standard beer.
 Dry vs rainy years may give different flavors to grains and hops.
 And that’s the beauty of a farmhouse brewery.
 We love it and we’re sure you will too!

 So what kind of farmhouse beers do we produce?
 Here’s a list of some of our flagship beers that we’ve produced over the years (not all are currently on tap)

 - Pussy Pilot Parade: A team of Pussycat Pilots flying jets in a Parade?
 This you have to see!
 This Black Rye IPA is brewed at our little farmhouse.
 Dark colors mixed with a 20% rye bill for that great rye flavor!
 Finished with Columbus hops to compliment this beer nicely with a light citrus flavor, without overwhelming.